pemami4911/pemami4911.github.io/_posts/blog/2023-01-27-there-is-no-agi.md

 ---
 **Update April 2023**: It has since been reported that [OpenAI exploited workers to obtain labeled data](https://time.com/6247678/openai-chatgpt-kenya-workers/), presumably for RLHF.

-## What are the implications of all this?
+## What are some implications of all this?

 For one, we are already hurtling towards an energy consumption Singularity.
 {%